LauraBeatris/m2m-auth/docs/pages/research/stytch/index.md

 Permissions can be enforced by specifying `scopes` in which is going to be contained in the returned `access_token`.

-An application has to call this API endpoint in order to surface credentials for usage in other external services.

 ### Calling Stytch's `/oauth2/token` endpoint to retrieve access token

 ```bash